-Cape Malay/Creole Cooking Experience
+Cape Malay & Creole Cooking Experience

 Shop, Learn, and Cook: Discover the vibrant heritage of Salt River and prepare a Cape Malay/African-Creole feast while uncovering the rich history of spices and the Camisa people.

-About
+About the Experience

 Tour Highlights